Home BelgiumYour Lengthy Sightseeing Guide to Leuven, Belgium

 Sightseeing in Leuven Belgium

 There are two vastly different reasons to visit Leuven’s Oude Markt Square.
-Either you are after some sensational Flemish renaissance houses, or you just want to go to the pub!
-The Oude Markt is one long square, lined with gorgeous traditional architecture that just so happens to house pubs, cafes and bars.
+Either you are after some sensational Flemish Renaissance houses, or you just want to go to the pub!
+The Oude Markt is one long square, lined with gorgeous traditional architecture, that just so happens to house pubs, cafes, and bars.

 M-Museum Leuven

-One of the recommendations of what to do in Leuven that popped up several times before my visit was the M-Museum.
 The museum is said to have a superb collection of artwork ranging from rare historic pieces to more contemporary pieces.
-Beyond its permanent exhibits, there are plenty of temporary exhibits including everything from sculpture to photography and film to architecture.
+Beyond its permanent exhibits, there are plenty of temporary exhibits, including everything from sculpture to photography and film to architecture.

-Unfortunately, the M-Museum was closed for refurbishment during my trip to Leuven but will be reopening in June (2017).
-Still, just by looking at the museum’s exterior I was able to get an idea of the mixture of its historic and contemporary influences.
-Its design includes a rather neo-classical front facade and entry connected to a modern geometric design, and is likely to grab your attention all on its own.
+Unfortunately, the M-Museum was temporarily closed for refurbishment during my trip to Leuven.
+Still, just by looking at the museum’s exterior, I was able to get an idea of the mixture of its historic and contemporary influences.

 Coffee in Leuven